-The OBD II Catalyst Monitor
+OBD II Catalytic Converter Monitor

 The image above displays the waveform of a bad catalytic converter.
 The post-catalytic converter oxygen sensor, Bank 1 Sensor 2, displays similar voltage peaks and valleys as the pre-catalytic oxygen sensor.
-This is because the oxygen in the exhaust stream is not being used by the converter in the reduction of harmful pollutants.
+This display indicates this catalytic converter is not removing pollutants.